 Do we really care?

 There is a good chance that Canada Post will be on strike by the time you read this posting (here in Canada), and my only question is, does anyone care?
-Given the diminishing role that the Postal service is playing with E-mail, E-bills and independant courier companies, will a Postal strike matter?
+Given the diminishing role that the Postal service is playing with E-mail, E-bills and independent courier companies, will a Postal strike matter?
 The simple answer is, yes it is going to matter for the folks who need the Postal system the most (folks who don’t have access to computers, and possibly lower income folks), so a Postal strike will hurt (some folks).
 It shouldn’t affect me too much, although I can’t seem to figure out how I will receive my water bill (from the City of Ottawa), but that is the only bill I have worries about.

 This week also has had a few politicians both in Canada and the U.S. learning why you should be careful with any device that has a camera embedded in it, that can then send those pictures to the Internet.
 I have told my kids, that assume any picture taken is automatically posted on the web, and there is no such thing as discrete photos if they are on any device connected to the web.
 The days of discrete photos kept secret are long gone, but they do make for fun news stories as well.